monkphin/Colour-Forge/README.md

 Icons were provided by Font Awesome and were used for a few different features on the site, from social links in the footer to iconography to help demonstrate functionality on the collapsible or drawers on the recipe cards.

 # Features

+ All the below features have been designed with mobile first in mind and are fully responsive using a mix of custom CSS and the materialize grid system to enable the site to adjust and adapt to varying screen resolutions and device sizes.

  ## Navbar
  The navbar is designed to be relatively simple to use and adapt to both mobile and desktop formats, with the navbar switching to a sliding in based format on smaller screens.
 It adapts the links and options that are visible to a user based on if they're logged in or not.
 This allows new users to not be too overwhelmed by options when they first access the site and be able to look around a little before deciding to join.